pixl8/Preside-Documentation/docs/02.devguides/29.taskmanager/predefinedtasks/page.md

 ### Timeouts

+>>> As of 10.10.0, timeouts are no longer supported and will be ignored.
+All tasks will run until they expire themselves or until 100 years, whichever comes first.

 Tasks can be given a timeout value using the `@timeout` attribute.
 Values are in seconds.
 If the timeout is reached, the system will terminate the running thread for the task using a java thread interrupt.

 ### Display groups